-With a SIP, your money is spread over time and only some parts of your entire investment will be at a peak, which will allow you not only limit losses but also invest at a low with the next SIP installments
+With a SIP, your money is spread over time and only some parts of your entire investment will face the market volatility.

 b.
 Rupee cost averaging

-A SIP allows you to invest at different levels of the market.
-When the market is low, the fund manager will be able to buy more units as compared to when the market is at its peak.
+An SIP allows you to invest at different levels of the market cycle.
+When the market is low, the fund manager buys more units and can sell high when the market is at its peak.
 It will help to reduce the per-unit cost of buying the units.
 This phenomenon is known as rupee cost averaging.
-Ultimately, you will end up with higher gains.

 c.
 Build the habit of investing